ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 called the RTCP index which serves the same purpose.

 Numerous encryption modes are supported.
-For popular modes of operation, e.g., AES-CTR, The (unique) initialization vector (IV) used for each encryption mode is a function of the RTP SSRC (synchronization source), packet index, and session "salting key".
+For popular modes of operation, e.g., AES-CTR, the (unique) initialization vector (IV) used for each encryption mode is a function of the RTP SSRC (synchronization source), packet index, and session "salting key".

-SRTP offers replay detection by keeping a Replay List of already seen and processed packet indices.
+SRTP offers replay detection by keeping a replay list of already seen and processed packet indices.
-If a packet arrives with an index that matches one in the Replay List, it is silently discarded.
+If a packet arrives with an index that matches one in the replay list, it is silently discarded.

-DTLS {{RFC5764}} is commonly used as a way to perform mutually authentication key establishment for SRTP {{RFC5763}}.
-(Here, certificates marshall public keys between endpoints.
+DTLS {{RFC5764}} is commonly used as a way to perform mutual authentication and key agreement for SRTP {{RFC5763}}.
+(Here, certificates marshal public keys between endpoints.
 Thus, self-signed certificates may be used if peers do not mutually trust one another, as is common on the Internet.)
 When DTLS is used, certificate fingerprints are transmitted out-of-band using SIP.
 Peers typically verify that DTLS-offered certificates match